 We will achieve this by working together to gather the best evidence and implement the best solutions, responding to the priorities of health providers, policy makers and the people of Bristol.

 Childhood poverty is widespread in Bristol.
 Almost 1 in 4 children under 16 are in low income families.
 That means 18,900 children in Bristol living in poverty.
 The national average in 2014 was 1 in 5.
 The highest levels of economic deprivation in Bristol affect children in Lawrence Hill, Filwood and Hartcliffe & Withywood .

-This year we reviewed our strategy and focussed our work on progressing our social emotional wellbeing and oral health goals.
+This year we reviewed our strategy and focussed our work on progressing our social and emotional wellbeing and oral health goals.
 We continued our efforts to engage and involve parents and the public.